-Borrowing From Friends And Family: 5 Things You Need To Know
+Borrowing From Friends & Family: 5 Things To Know

-Borrowing From Friends And Family: 5 Things You Need To Know
+Borrowing From Friends & Family: 5 Things To Know

 SOURCE: Huffington Post (Los Angeles,CA) AUDIENCE: 30,067,627 DATE: 09/30/2011 By: Geoff Williams For a lot of startups, money is tough to come by.
 So it’s not surprising that many fledgling entrepreneurs think about borrowing from the Bank of Mom and Dad or floating their business plans by college buddies.
 In fact, borrowing money from friends and family is the most common method for raising startup capital.
 But getting a business loan from your friends and family can’t help but become personal — and there are countless horror stories out there to prove it.
 That said, there are also plenty of successful entrepreneurial stories that begin with conversations at the Thanksgiving table or the local bar.
 How can you approach this tricky topic and ensure that your personal relationships do not suffer?
 Here are five things you need to know.
 1. Money will impact your relationships.
 Not that you haven’t considered that.
 But it’s worth really thinking this through.
 If you can’t pay back the money your friends or family loan you, or if you take it and then don’t communicate with them, you could lose your relationship.
 And while you may be right if you’re thinking, “Mom would never disown me,” or, “Chuck and I have been friends since third grade,” the respect they have for you could take a hit.
 “Make sure that this loan doesn’t put the family member or friend in a hardship,” urges Lisa Baskfield, a member of the American Institute of Certified Public Accounts’ National CPA Financial Literary Commission.
 “It’s similar to investing in the market.
 The person loaning the money should be okay...